Sustainability Approach

 Governance

-Richemont embeds sustainability at the highest governance level of the Group through the Governance and Sustainability Committee.
+Richemont anchors sustainability governance at the highest governance level of the Group.